Osteopathy for Sitting Office Workers

 More than ever, chronic diseases are on the rise in our community and are associated with our modern living conditions.

 In fact, our sedentary lifestyle in conjunction with our environment is contributing to the rapid rise of heart disease, type 2 diabetes, obesity as well as muscular and joint complaints.

-This is clearly important information for organisations and work places looking to improve the health and wellbeing of their employees.
-While there has been an increase in the use of standing work stations, this alone has not provided meaningful improvement to workers health, as sedentary long term standing is just as detrimental.
+This is clearly important information for organizations and workplaces looking to improve the health and wellbeing of their employees.
+While there has been an increase in the use of standing workstations, this alone has not provided a meaningful improvement to worker’s health, as sedentary long-term standing is just as detrimental.
 Encouraging and participating in increased movement is the only way to ensure meaningful change.

-Dr. Courtney Maxwell (Osteopath) has a special interest in office worker complaints, such as repetitive strain injuries, neck and shoulder tension as well as neck ache and back pain associated with sitting.
+Our Osteopath has a special interest in office worker complaints, such as repetitive strain injuries, neck, and shoulder tension as well as neck ache and back pain associated with sitting.
 Come and experience Osteopathy for yourself.